Gas Grills: Buying Guide, Reviews, And Ratings

 Want to start a new business?
 I'll tell you one to avoid: Manufacturing gas grills.
 Man, there are a lot of choices out there.
 But that's good for us.
 Prices are very competitive.

-The chief advantages of gas over charcoal is that there is no dirty charcoal to handle and no ash to clean up.
-Gas grill can get up to max heat in as little as 10 minutes, slightly faster than charcoal, and you have more temperature control just by turning a knob.
+The chief advantages of gas over charcoal is that there is no dirty charcoal to handle, no ash to clean up, they can get up to max heat faster than charcoal, and you have temperature control just by turning a knob.

-Gas grills have more bells and whistles to chose from than digital cameras.
+Modern gas grills seem to have more bells and whistles to choose from than digital cameras.
 Some actually even come with the kitchen sink attached.
-Because there are so many manufacturers, some make a bewildering array of models, and they are constantly tweaking their designs.
-So it is impossible for us to test them all, but we're trying!
-In out searchable equipment review database we have tried to include the most widely distributed brands as well as those we think are especially interesting.
+In our searchable equipment review database we have tried to include the most widely distributed brands as well as those we think are especially interesting.

 You need multiple burners